-Welcome to the Podiatry Department, which delivers high quality assessment and treatment of the foot.
-All podiatrists are registered with The Health care Professions Council (HCPC) and are supported by foot care assistants.
+The Podiatry Department delivers high quality assessment and treatment of the foot.
+All podiatrists are registered with the Health Care Professions Council (HCPC) and are supported by foot care assistants.

 t:0300 247 0011

-We operate from clinics in Ashurst Health Centre, Birleywood Health Centre, Burscough Health Centre, Diabetes Centre at Ormskirk Hospital, Hants Lane Clinic, Sandy Lane Health Centre, Tarleton Health Centre and Skelmersdale Walk in Centre.
+We normally operate from clinics in Ashurst Health Centre, Birleywood Health Centre, Burscough Health Centre, Diabetes and Community Services Centre at Ormskirk Hospital, Hants Lane Clinic, Sandy Lane Health Centre, Tarleton Health Centre and Skelmersdale Walk in Centre.

 What is podiatry?